sneddy/pneumothorax-segmentation/README.md

 ])
 ```
 ### Uptrain from lower resolution
-- All experiments (except resnet50) uptrained on size 1024x1024 after 512x512 with frozen encoder on early epoches.
+All experiments (except resnet50) uptrained on size 1024x1024 after 512x512 with frozen encoder on early epoches.

+### Second stage uptrain
+All choosen experiments was uptrained on second stage data

 ### Checkpoints averaging
-top3 checkpoints averaging from each pipeline on inference
+Top3 checkpoints averaging from each pipeline on inference

 ### Horizontal flip TTA